 Coronavirus: Council service disruption

-How Newcastle City Council services are affected
+Newcastle City Council services from 4 January 2021

 To fight the spread of Coronavirus (COVID-19) we have had to make some changes to our services.
 Regular updates will be published on this page to ensure residents are kept up to date.

 Please be aware there are social distancing measures are in place across the Civic Centre and most offices and services are closed to the public during this time.
 Anyone attending the Civic Centre must strictly adhere to the two metres apart distance to stop the spread of the disease and to keep our staff safe.

 - Car Parking

 - Environmental Services (including rubbish and recycling)

 - Libraries and Museums

 - Parks and Leisure

 The Arches reception will operate on reduced hours, from 8.30am to 4.30pm Monday to Friday